Forbes Hare Trust Company (NZ) Limited

 New Zealand is tax neutral and an economically and politically stable country, it is a respected OECD and FATF member jurisdiction with a professional and solid judicial framework.

-As a member of the OECD, New Zealand is uniquely placed as one of the emerging mid-shore jurisdictions which have seen a rise in popularity over recent years.
+As a member of the OECD, New Zealand is uniquely placed as one of the premier mid-shore jurisdictions.

 As a result of its mid-shore, white-listed status, New Zealand provides an ideal platform for international tax planning through the prudent use of trusts.
 In addition, New Zealand’s mid-shore status means that trusts have access to tax treaty benefits, potentially reducing the overall tax burden of a structure.